Services

 We provide planning advice across a wide range of development types, over a considerable geographic area, for a range of clients in the public and private sectors.
 This includes residential and commercial developers, retailers, private landowners, local authorities, charities and smaller private clients.

-The pressure on local authorities to produce more housing has increased in the past few years, and continues to do so, in pursuit of the government’s ambition to produce 300,000 new dwellings per annum.
-The Standard Method of identifying housing needs in individual local authority areas has caused much debate and not a few problems and is due to be revised during 2020 (expect a NPPF 2020 with further updates to the 2019 version).
-The Housing Delivery Test results for 2019 have just been published, naming and shaming those authorities that fail to deliver the quantum of housing the Standard Method deems necessary.
+The pressure on local authorities to produce more housing has increased in the past few years and continues to do so.
+Successive governments propose housing targets in a way that becomes ever more focussed on individual local authorities and the ‘punishments’ for failing to produce sufficient housing merely make it less likely that a local authority can provide a sufficiently timely supply of new sites that corresponds with local views that often run counter to ambitions to produce the right housing in the right place.
+Imposition of targets merely makes local populations more hostile.
+Government imposed Standard Methods of identifying housing needs in individual local authority areas continues as a national strategy but solves little.
+Expect a revised NPPF in early 2025 with further updates and targets.
 The struggle to meet five-year housing targets means that some local authorities are overwhelmed and find themselves on the wrong site of appeal debates about the presumption in favour of development in the NPPF.

+We see this in all the areas in which we operate – throughout the southeast and East Anglia, as well as farther afield.
 Our present portfolio of work includes consultancy advice on residential schemes of varying sizes and in a wide range of locations.
 Our role in most cases is as lead consultant, reporting directly to the client, formulating and implementing a tactical approach and managing a larger development team of specialist consultants.
-Current instructions range from one or two units up to proposals for around 200, in a range of local authorities in Kent, Surrey, East and West Sussex and East Anglia, and further afield in locations such as Oxfordshire.
+Current residential development instructions range from one or two units up to proposals for around 400, in a range of local authorities in Kent, Surrey, East and West Sussex and East Anglia.

 Stone Cross Development